Keto Diet for Beginners – Your Complete Guide

 Choose low-carb foods such as meat, fish, eggs, vegetables and good fats.
 Check out this detailed keto food list and browse these keto recipes for meal ideas.
 Most people do best eating somewhere between 30-150 grams of net carbs daily.

 “Net carbs” means you can subtract fiber and sugar alcohols (like xylitol) out of your daily carb count — they don’t affect your blood sugar or get stored as glycogen, the storage form of glucose.

 Get a complete guide to Keto foods for shopping and eating out.

 Types of keto diets

-- Standard keto: You eat very low carb (less than 50 grams of net carbs a day), every day.
+- Standard keto: Standard keto dieters eat very low carb (less than 50 grams of net carbs a day), every day.
 Some keto followers eat as few as 20 grams per day.

-- Cyclical keto: Eat a high-fat, very low-carb (less than 50 grams of net carbs per day) five to six days a week.
-On day seven, have a carb refeed day (approximately 150 grams).
+- Cyclical keto: People who follow a cyclical keto diet eat a high-fat, very low-carb (less than 50 grams of net carbs per day) five to six days a week.
+On day seven, they will have a carb refeed day (approximately 150 grams).
 The Bulletproof Diet falls into this category, but tweaks keto for even better performance with intermittent fasting, protein fasting and an emphasis on nutrient-dense, low-inflammation foods.
-Download the Bulletproof Diet Roadmap for free here.

 - Targeted keto: You follow the standard keto diet, but eat extra carbs 30 minutes to an hour before a high-intensity workout.
 The glucose is meant to boost performance, and you return to ketosis after the workout.
 If your energy is suffering in the gym during keto, this style of eating might work for you.